State Representative Stephanie Hilferty announces candidacy for Louisiana Public Service Commission District 1

 The seat Hilferty aims to claim is currently held by Republican Eric Skrmetta, who is running for the U.S. Senate against Senator Bill Cassidy.

-The crowded field of Republicans in the race for Cassidy's seat includes Cassidy himself, State Treasurer John Fleming, State Sen. Blake Miguez, St. Tammany Parish Councilwoman Kathy Seiden and Louisiana State Rep. Julie Emerson, along with Democrats Jamie Davis Jr. and Tracie Burke.

-Representative Julia Letlow also entered the race following an endorsement from President Donald Trump.
+Skrmetta is among several people challenging Cassidy, including Representative Julia Letlow, who entered the race following an endorsement from President Donald Trump.

 Trending News